 Counseling and therapy

-For emotional and relationship-related issues, counseling or therapy can be beneficial.
-A sex therapist can help you work through an emotional or mental roadblocks that may be causing sexual issues in your relationship.
-A sex therapist is a licensed provider who has specialized training is sexual health.
+For emotional and relationship-related issues, counseling or therapy can be helpful.
+A sex therapist can help you work through emotional or mental roadblocks that may be causing sexual issues in your relationship.
+A sex therapist is a licensed provider who has specialized training in sexual health.
 In addition, individual or couples therapy with a trained therapist can be helpful.

 Finding the right therapist can provide a safe space for you and your partner to discuss your concerns, improve communication, and strengthen your emotional connection.